charlestonsoftware/moneypress-cafepress/readme.txt

 and fill out the Register My Application form.
 It takes less than 5 minutes and is easier than setting up your original CafePress store.

-= What type of support do I get? =

-Our light edition (LE) products are unsupported, however the online documentation and forums for the standard edition products will often answer any questions you may have.

 = Will you customize the plugin for me? =

 Yes, we provide custom modifications for a fee.
 Our rates are $60/hour.
 The cost